genforce/genforce/README.md

 # GenForce Lib for Generative Modeling

 An efficient PyTorch library for deep generative modeling.
+May the Generative Force (GenForce) be with You.

 ![image](./teaser.gif)